 Proposed change (at 984.35)

-The STAs that currently have buffered BUs within the AP are identified in a TIM, which shall be included as an element within all Beacon frames generated by the AP.
+The STAs that currently have buffered BUs (excluding those BUs for a STA associated with ACs that are U-APSD delivery-enabled when not all ACs are delivery-enabled by that STA) within the AP are identified in a TIM, which shall be included as an element within all Beacon frames generated by the AP.
 A STA shall determine that a BU is buffered for it by receiving and interpreting a TIM.

 Or alternatively:

-The STAs that currently have buffered BUs within the AP are identified in a TIM, which shall be included as an element within all Beacon frames generated by the AP.
+The STAs that currently have buffered BUs within the AP that the AP is prepared to deliver are identified in a TIM, which shall be included as an element within all Beacon frames generated by the AP.
 A STA shall determine that a BU is buffered for it by receiving and interpreting a TIM.

 Some like first, others liked the 2nd.